HRT

 What are the side effects of progesterone?

-You only need to take progesterone as part of your HRT regimen if you still have your womb.
-If this is the case, progesterone is important as it protects the womb’s lining (endometrium) from the effects of oestrogen.
+You need to take progesterone as part of your HRT regimen if you still have your womb.
+Progesterone is important as it protects the womb’s lining (endometrium) from the effects of oestrogen.
 If oestrogen is taken alone, it can cause abnormal thickening and even cancer of the womb lining.
-Taking progesterone alongside it removes this risk.
+Taking progesterone alongside it reduces this risk.
+If you do not have your womb, you don’t usually need to take progesterone.
+However, if you have had a hysterectomy (womb removal) due to endometriosis, you may be advised to take progesterone as well.

 Common side effects of progesterone HRT include: